Life Lines

 • Ensure at least 2 pens are available.

-• Check to see if the child's has Medi Alert/SOS tags, to let others know of the child's condition.
+• Check to see if the child has Medi Alert/SOS tags, to let others know of the child's condition.

-The care plan should have the treatment process, initially this could be Piriton or tablet form.
+The care plan should include the treatment process.
+Initially, this could be Piriton or tablet form.

-Importantly if the child has an Auto Injector, its knowing how to use this Auto Injector correctly.
+Importantly, if the child has an Auto Injector, they know how to use this Auto Injector correctly.

 Manage Anaphlaxis